ecmwf/aviso/docs/source/contributing/how_to.rst

 * Unit tests can be run with `pytest <https://pytest.org>`_ with::

-    pytest -v --flakes --cov=aviso --cov-report=html --cache-clear
+    pytest -v --cov=pyaviso --cov-report=html --cache-clear

 * Coverage can be checked opening in a browser the file ``htmlcov/index.html`` .
+Without the option ``--cov-report=html`` it will be printed to the console output.
 Please ensure the coverage at least stays the same before you submit a pull request.

 * Please ensure to comply with PEP8 code quality